Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Anomaly Localization via Subspace Learning

 We propose a feature reconstruction mechanism by introducing a self-expressive model that exhibits enhanced feature representation capabilities compared to feature matching techniques that rely on limited resources of $\mathcal{D}$.
 We extend the previously introduced notation to formulate a feature reconstruction at the pixel level.
 The feature map $\phi_{l}(I_{n})$ is defined as the feature vector $\boldsymbol{x}_{n,l} \in \mathbb{R}^{w_{l}h_{l}c_{l}}$ obtained by concatenating its dimensions into a $w_{l}h_{l}c_{l}$-dimensional representation.
 Similarly, $\phi_{l}(J)$ is defined as $\boldsymbol{y}_{l} \in \mathbb{R}^{w_{l}h_{l}c_{l}}$.
 Given a data matrix $X_{l}=[\boldsymbol{x}_{1,l},\boldsymbol{x}_{2,l},\cdots,\boldsymbol{x}_{N,l}] \in \mathbb{R}^{w_{l}h_{l}c_{l} \times N}$ comprising column-wise nominal feature vectors $\boldsymbol{x}_{n,l}$, the reconstruction of the test feature vector in the self-expressive model can be described as

 where $\boldsymbol{c}_{l} \in \mathbb{R}^{N}$ is a coefficient vector and $\boldsymbol{e}_{l} \in \mathbb{R}^{w_{l}h_{l}c_{l}}$ is an anomalous term. $\boldsymbol{e}_{l}$ refers to an out-of-distribution feature that exhibits the difference from the distribution of nominal features in $X_{l}$.
 In an ideal context, if $\boldsymbol{y}_{l}$ follows the distribution of $X_{l}$ (i.e., when $\boldsymbol{y}_{l}$ represents normal data), the anomaly term should be precisely zero.
 Conversely, if $\boldsymbol{y}_{l}$ deviates from this distribution (i.e., when $\boldsymbol{y}_{l}$ contains anomalous regions), it should be non-zero.
 In the optimization of Eq.~(\ref{eq:eq1}), feasible solutions are generally non-unique because the number of data that lie in a subspace is typically larger than its dimensionality.
-Nonetheless, at least one $\boldsymbol{c}_{l}$ exists where $c_{i,l}$ is non-zero only if the data $\boldsymbol{x}_{i,l}$ and $\boldsymbol{y}_{l}$ lie in the same subspace, which is referred to as subspace-preserving~\cite{you2015geometric, you2016scalable}. \textit{As such, our method is conceptually different from learning approaches where the models simply reconstruct a copy of target features without considering the data structure of the nominal distribution in prior feature-reconstruction-based methods.}
+Nonetheless, at least one $\boldsymbol{c}_{l}$ exists where $c_{i,l}$ is non-zero only if the data $\boldsymbol{x}_{i,l}$ and $\boldsymbol{y}_{l}$ lie in the same subspace, which is referred to as subspace-preserving~\cite{you2015geometric, you2016scalable}.
+It is worth mentioning that nominal features that satisfy the subspace-preserving property can represent only normal features modeled in the same low-dimensional subspace.
+Thus, unseen features would cause large reconstruction errors to indicate anomalies, which constitutes the core advantage of introducing low-dimensional subspaces in our framework. \textit{In summary, our method is conceptually different from prior approaches where the models simply reconstruct a copy of target features without considering the data structure of the nominal distribution.}

 \textbf{Optimization. } The coefficient vector $\boldsymbol{c}_{l}$ in Eq.~(\ref{eq:eq1}), which satisfies the subspace-preserving representations, can be solved by considering the problem of minimizing the anomalous term as follows: